Best LED Farm & Yard Lights (2026 Guide)

 2. LED Barn Lights

-Interior barn lighting needs to handle dust, ammonia (in animal barns), and occasional washdowns.
-Look for IP65 or higher and dust-resistant designs.
+Interior barn lighting must handle dust, ammonia (in animal operations), and occasional wash-downs.
+Look for IP65 or higher and dust-resistant driver designs.
+For ceilings under 12 ft, use vapor-tight linear fixtures.
+For 12+ ft, use LED high bay fixtures.

 3. LED Flood Lights

-Powerful, focused beams for specific areas—loading docks, entrances, or work areas.
-Available with motion sensors for security.
+Powerful, focused beams for specific areas — loading docks, entrances, or field work areas.
+Available with motion sensors for security and energy savings when areas are unoccupied.

 Mount flat against barn or building walls.
-Good for doorways, walkways, and machine shed interiors.
+Good for walkway lighting, doorways, and machine shed interiors where a wide side-lit distribution is needed.

 Old HID Light LED Replacement Lumens Annual Savings*